pypa/setuptools/docs/deprecated/distutils/setupscript.rst

           ext_modules=[Extension('foo', ['foo.c'])],
           )

-The :class:`Extension` class (actually, the underlying extension-building machinery implemented by the :command:`build_ext` command) supports a great deal of flexibility in describing Python extensions, which is explained in the following sections.
+The :class:`~distutils.extension.Extension` class (actually, the underlying extension-building machinery implemented by the :command:`build_ext` command) supports a great deal of flexibility in describing Python extensions, which is explained in the following sections.